Thermoelectric optimization and quantum-to-classical crossover in gate-controlled two-dimensional semiconducting nanojunctions: Introduction

 Thermoelectricity (TE) is a form of sustainable energy capable of converting waste heat into usable electrical power~\cite{Dresselhaus_1}.
 A central quantity in thermoelectric research is the Seebeck coefficient ($S$), which measures a material’s ability to generate an electrical voltage ($\Delta V$) in response to a temperature difference ($\Delta T$) between two electrodes.
 It is defined as $S = \frac{\Delta V}{\Delta T}$~\cite{Goldsmid}.

 Nanoscale thermoelectric devices represent a novel class of components with the potential for integration into chipsets, enabling enhanced output voltages via series connections of multiple junctions~\cite{Ruitenbeek,YCChen_ACSNano,Amanatidis2015,Majumdar}.
 Recently, there has been growing interest in the thermoelectric properties of nanojunctions, especially following experimental advances in measuring Seebeck coefficients in atomic and molecular systems~\cite{DubiYonatanandDiVentra}.
 Recently, we have developed nanojunctions based on nickel-ion-chelated DNA nanowires, in which reversible redox reactions involving electron emission or absorption significantly enhance the Seebeck coefficient.
-This dynamic Seebeck effect, which is a new type of thermopower, can yield exceptionally large Seebeck coefficients, exceeding $10^6~\mu$V/K~\cite{YCChen_DynamicSeebeck}.
+This dynamic Seebeck effect, which is a new type of thermopower, can yield exceptionally large Seebeck coefficients, exceeding $10^5~\mu$V/K~\cite{YCChen_DynamicSeebeck}.

+Two-dimensional transition metal dichalcogenides (2D TMDs) have emerged as a compelling class of materials for thermoelectric applications, combining unique electronic properties with exceptional tunability \cite{Zhang_JMCC_2017,Puthran_JEMRev_2024}.
+The electronic band structure of 2D TMDs exhibits several advantageous features for thermoelectric applications \cite{Huang_PCCP_2014,Wickramaratne_JCP_2014}.
+The quantum confinement effect in these atomically thin layers creates a unique density of states (DOS) with sharp features near band edges, which is crucial for achieving high Seebeck coefficients \cite{Hippalgaonkar_PRB_2017}.

-Among the various classes of semiconducting nanojunctions, two-dimensional (2D) transition metal dichalcogenides (TMDs) have emerged as promising candidates~\cite{Wang2012, Splendiani, Wu2018_Advanced_electronic_materials}.
-TMDs function effectively as field-effect transistors (FETs) and consist of atomically thin layers with tunable band gaps, which can be modulated via gate voltages~\cite{WBJ_2020,WBJ_2021, Radisavljevic2011, Liu2016_Nano_Lett, Liu2019,YuanLiu}.
-Despite significant efforts to enhance the electronic performance of 2D TMD-based FETs~\cite{Ng_Nature_elecon_2022, Shen_Nature_2021, Wu_Nature_Rev_Mats_2023, Jiang_NatureElectron_2024}, their thermoelectric properties, especially in gate-tunable nanojunction configurations, remain underexplored.
+Among the various classes of semiconducting field effect transistors (FETs), 2D TMDs have surfaced as viable contenders~\cite{Wang2012, Splendiani, Wu2018_Advanced_electronic_materials}.
+TMDs function effectively as field-effect transistors and consist of thin atomically layers with tunable band gaps, which can be modulated via gate voltages~\cite{WBJ_2020,WBJ_2021, Radisavljevic2011, Liu2016_Nano_Lett, Liu2019,YuanLiu}.
+Despite significant efforts to improve the electronic performance of 2D TMD-based FETs~\cite{Ng_Nature_elecon_2022, Shen_Nature_2021, Wu_Nature_Rev_Mats_2023, Jiang_NatureElectron_2024}, comparatively little research has focused on the thermoelectric properties of nanojunctions with a gate architecture.